Gas Prices Around the World — US, UK, Canada & Australia Compared

 4. Policy interventions

-Three of the four major Anglosphere markets have active fuel-tax cuts in 2026 as cost-of-living measures: Canada (federal excise suspension through September 7), Australia (excise halved through June 30), and the UK (the 2022 5p/L duty cut held in place).
+Three of the four major Anglosphere markets have active fuel-tax cuts in 2026 as cost-of-living measures: Canada (federal excise suspension through September 7), Australia (excise halved through June 30, then extended at half-discount through August 2), and the UK (the 2022 5p/L duty cut held in place through 31 August, then phased back up).
 The US has used a different tool — Strategic Petroleum Reserve releases — which suppresses the crude price US refiners pay rather than the tax on the finished product.
 Both tools work, but they expire on different timetables and have different mechanics.

 Wider comparison — major importing markets